cs99x/GasMonitorLoRaCloud/hardware/firmware/handheld-gasmeter/README.md

 # Gas Sensor Monitoring System

-This project is a gas sensor monitoring system built around the ESP32 microcontroller.
-It utilizes multiple MQ-series sensors to measure various gas concentrations and display them in real-time.
-The system is designed for modularity and future enhancements, including **FreeRTOS multithreading**, optimized user interaction, debugging tools, and improved battery support.
+This firmware was build arround the ESP32 S3 microcontroller.
+It utilizes multiple MQ-series sensors to measure various gas concentrations and display them in real-time on a OLED display.
+The firmware is written in C++ using the Arduino framework.

 ---